Automated Speed Enforcement

 Does the automated speed enforcement system adjust during time-of-day restrictions?

 The ASE system adjusts itself to accommodate time-of-day speed reduction in school zones.
-Driving below or at the speed limit will ensure a ticket is not issued.
+Driving below or at the speed limit will ensure a penalty is not issued.

 Does the ASE system only capture images during the time-of-day restriction?